Clemson vs. UConn NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- So far this season, 50% of UConn's games (4/8) have had more combined points than Saturday's over/under of 49.
+- UConn's games have gone over 50 points in three of eight chances this season.

-- Saturday's total is 10.6 points higher than the combined 38.4 PPG average of the two teams.
+- The two teams combine to score 38.4 points per game, 11.6 less than the over/under in this contest.

-- This contest's total is 3.2 points under the 52.2 these two squads combine to give up per game in 2021.
+- This contest's over/under is 2.2 points fewer than the 52.2 these two squads combine to give up per game in 2021.

-- The 53.9 PPG average total in Huskies games this season is 4.9 points more than this game's over/under.
+- The 50-point total for this game is 3.9 points below the 53.9 points per game average total in Huskies games this season.

 Clemson Stats and Trends

-- So far this season Clemson has two wins against the spread.
+- Thus far this season Clemson has two wins against the spread.

-- This season, the Tigers are winless against the spread when entering a game as a favorite of 39.5 points or more.
+- The Tigers have been favored by 40.5 points or more one time this season and have not covered the spread in any of them.

-- Clemson has hit the over in 33.3% of its opportunities this year (three times over nine games with a set point total).
+- Clemson has gone over the point total in 33.3% of its opportunities this year (three times over nine games with a set point total).

-- The Tigers have turned the ball over two more times (12 total) than the Huskies have forced a turnover (10) this season.
+- This year, the Tigers have turned the ball over 12 times, two more than the Huskies' takeaways (10).

 - Find the latest spread and moneyline odds for Clemson at SISportsbook.